learn-co-curriculum/dsc-the-client-server-model/README.md

 ## Introduction

-In this lesson, we shall look at the relationship between clients and server computers that you may find present in almost every networked environment.
-The Client/server architecture offers a an unlimited number of communication possibilities  and it is is what makes the Internet **possible**.
+In this lesson, we shall look at the relationship between clients and server computers that you may find present The Client/server architecture offers a an unlimited number of communication possibilities  and it is is what makes the Internet **possible**.
 We shall cover a basic understanding of the client/server model which will be later used for API calling.
 It is beyond the scope of this lesson to cover an exhaustive resource for client/server architecture.We shall, instead, look at the primary principals of communication

 ## Obectives
 You will be able to: